 Product development focus areas

-The new shelter portfolio prioritises environmental sustainability in the following areas:
+We are developing a new shelter portfolio, which prioritises environmental sustainability in the following areas:

 Longer lifespan